 Frighteningly, the same study suggested that only one out of every six incidents is reported, perhaps reflecting the helplessness of some abused elders.
-If you or someone you care about has been the victim of abuse, contact the South Carolina elder abuse attorneys at the Louthian Law Firm today toll free at (803) 454-1200 or online for a free evaluation of your case.
+If you or someone you care about has been the victim of abuse, contact the our Columbia, SC elder abuse attorneys at the Louthian Law Firm today toll free at (803) 454-1200 or online for a free evaluation of your case.

 While the majority of elder abuse is physical, it is, unfortunately, not the only type.
 Other forms of elder abuse include:

 - Emotional and verbal abuse, which can include intentional social isolation, intimidation and threats, as well as insults.

 - Neglect, such as allowing a vulnerable older person to develop bedsores, wander in the streets, go without food and water or otherwise sustain physical harm.

 - Financial exploitation, such as forcing or tricking the elder into signing away rights and property.

 - Sexual abuse.

 Nursing home abuse is a form of elder abuse.
 It can be especially devastating for the relatives of the elderly person, who often agonize over whether to place their loved one there in the first place.
 In addition to the shocking display of disregard for the elder’s dignity and rights, an abusive home’s staff has also violated its obligations as a business.
 They may have violated their own professional obligations as well.